khofstadter/enhancingaudiodescription.com/_posts/2025-01-13-darci-conference.md

 <br>

-## Accessibility Information
+## Accessibility and Inclusion Information

-We aim to make the DARCI Conference as accessible as possible and we are working on adding accessibility features.
+We aim to make the DARCI Conference as accessible and inclusive as possible and we are working on adding as many features as possible.
 In the meantime we can confirm the following:

 - All rooms used as part of the conference are wheelchair accessible.